j4ckzh0u/Kube-LVS/README.md

-# kube-lvs
+# Kube-LVS
-Kube-Lvs is a loadblance, use LVS
+Kube-LVS is a loadblance, using LVS